-Arch 406, Mentmore Terrace, London, E8 3PH, GB
+Arch 406, Mentmore Terrace, London, London, E8 3PH, GB

 Catherine has been practicing yoga for several years and found it a natural progression from the dance and pilates she had done before and started teaching in 2011 qualifying with Yoga London.
 With an incredible energy about her, Catherine’s classes are filled with fun, teaching students not to take themselves to seriously…. she’s a native Londoner who loves people & loves life!